f5businessdevelopment/bdOtelLab/docs/ex1.md

 ### Deploy blueprint and connect to jumpbox

 From the [UDF](https://udf.f5.com/blueprints) console, search for and deploy the blueprint entitled *AW26-Talking telemetry and observability with F5*.
 Once the blueprint has finished deploying, access the Windows jump box by selecting the RDP access link, (*see below*).
 The jump box will be used to complete all lab exercises.
-Credentials for this lab can be viewed by accessing the system(s) **DOCUMENTATION** tab.
+Credentials for this lab can be viewed by accessing the system(s) **DETAILS** tab.

 <img src="../images/Picture1.png" width="750">